Puja-Naiknimbalkar/Sales-Analysis-Dashboard/README.md

 # Sales Analytics Dashboard | Power BI
 Overview

-This project presents a comprehensive Sales Analysis Dashboard developed in Power BI for Rishabh Chemicals.
+This project presents a comprehensive Sales Analysis Dashboard developed in Power BI.
 The dashboard provides valuable insights into sales performance, product profitability, customer behavior, regional trends, and salesperson performance to support data-driven business decisions.
 The objective of this dashboard is to help management and sales teams monitor business performance, identify high-performing products and regions, optimize costs, and improve overall profitability.

 Key Features